dbos-inc/dbos-demo-apps/bank/README.md

   );
 ```

 Note that we pass in `"ctxt.workflowUUID + '-withdraw'"` as the identity UUID for the remote workflow.
-The communicator function sets an HTTP header "operon-workflowuuid" with this UUID, so Operon can guarantee that the remote workflow runs exactly once even if the communicator is retried.
+The communicator function sets an HTTP header "dbos-workflowuuid" with this UUID, so Operon can guarantee that the remote workflow runs exactly once even if the communicator is retried.

 Finally, if the communicator returns `false` or fails, it means the remote withdrawal failed and we must undo the previous deposit transaction.
 This undo transaction subtracts the user balance and removes the entry from the bank transaction history (we added it in the first step).